 SPELLING: Students use The ACSI Grade One Spelling Workbook.
 This program compliments the Phonics Program that is used in Grade 1.
 Students learn initial consonants, long and short vowels, word endings, double letters, blends and digraphs.
 At the beginning of the year Sight Words are introduced each week.
 Students do a variety of activities with these words and are tested at the end of the week.
 By the 6th week of school a spelling list is given to each student and a test is given at the end of the week.

-MATH: Students use the Math Quest 1 workbook designed for their grade level.
-The workbook is divided into several Units of Study.
-At the completion of each unit a test is given.
+MATH: Students use the Math Makes Sense workbook designed for their grade level.
+The workbook is divided into eleven units.
+At the completion of each unit, a test is given.
 Supplemental materials, gathered from a variety of sources, are used to enhance and consolidate learning in each unit.
-Students learn number recognition, counting by 1's, 2's, 5's and 10's to 100, greater than/less than, ordinals to the 10th position, addition and subtraction facts to 12, patterning, measurement, place value (tens and ones), recognition of shapes, geometric terms, recognition of money (penny, nickel, dime, quarter), time (hour and half hour), fractions (halves, thirds, quarters), simple graphing, word problems and readiness for multiplication and division (dividing objects into equal groups)
+Students learn number recognition, counting by 1's, 2's, 5's and 10's to 100, greater than/less than, ordinals to the 10th position, addition and subtraction facts to 12, patterning, measurement, place value (tens and ones), recognition of shapes, geometric terms, recognition of money (penny, nickel, dime, quarter), time (hour and half-hour), fractions (halves, thirds, quarters), simple graphing, word problems and readiness for multiplication and division (dividing objects into equal groups)

 CHRISTIAN EDUCATION: Students in Grade 1 use the BJU Press Bible Truths Curriculum Workbook.
 The program is divided into 10 different units that focus on a particular Bible event or Bible character from both the Old and New Testaments of the Bible.
 Tests are given at the end of each unit, to assess student's knowledge.
 Christian Videos are also used to supplement learning.
 Weekly Bible verses are learned by students.